 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.
+The easiest way to do this is to select from the toolbar.

-- 2. Press the type button to orient the camera to the mesh. - 3.
+- 1. Open the file can.ex2, load all variables, Apply (see Exercise 2.19). - 2.
+Press the type button to orient the camera to the mesh. - 3.
 Color by GlobalNodeld.
 We use GlobalNodeld so that the 3D object has some color. - 4.
-Select File \rightarrow Save Screenshot $\boxed{\textbf{b}}$.
+Select File $\rightarrow$ Save Screenshot $\boxed{\square}$ .